Senate to debate Federal High Court ruling on Section 84 (12) of Electoral Act - New Telegraph

-The Senate, will on Wednesday, debate the ruling of a Federal High Court in Abia State, which nullified the controversial Section 84 (12) of the 2022 Electoral Act.
+The Senate, will today (Wednesday), debate the ruling of a Federal High Court in Abia State, which nullified the controversial Section 84 (12) of the 2022 Electoral Act.

 The decision of the apex legislative Assembly to debate the ruling was made following a point of order raised by Senator George Thompson Sekibo (PDP, Rivers), who drew the attention of the Chamber to the matter.